 If you were a keen exerciser prior to pregnancy, know that your fitness and training goals will shift for the next few months, but you can absolutely keep on working out!
-Focus on pregnancy safe exercises that helps you to feel strong and capable in your changing body and that make you feel healthy and energized
+Focus on pregnancy-safe exercises that help you to feel strong and capable in your changing body and that make you feel healthy and energized

 Your strength or lean muscle mass goals will be more about maintenance than progression.
 The goal of core and pelvic floor awareness, including activation as well as release, become much more of a focus.
 You’ll want to gain weight throughout your pregnancy healthily, to rest more and to build or maintain strength without stressing your body.